FerretDB/FerretDB/website/blog/2023-10-25-mongodb-sorting-scalar.md

 Numbers hold a higher BSON comparison order than Null, so they appear after `slippers` document with the missing `size` field.
 Specifically, we see `boots` with an Integer BSON type, followed by `sneakers` with a Double BSON type, and then `sandals` also with an Integer BSON type.
 Why this particular order?
-Because all numbers, regardless of their BSON type, are [considered equivalent for comparison](#number-comparison).
+Because all Numbers, regardless of their BSON type, are [considered equivalent for comparison](#number-comparison).
 Only the actual numerical values matter.
 In this case, `boots` with a size of 8 comes before `sneakers` with a size of 8.5, which in turn precedes `sandals` with a size of 9.

 Lastly, we have `flip flops` with a String BSON type.
-Strings have a higher BSON comparison order than numbers, so this document comes at the end of our sorted list.
+Strings have a higher BSON comparison order than Numbers, so this document comes at the end of our sorted list.

 To sort the documents in descending order by the `size` field, you would use a sorting order of -1 and execute the following query.